 STRUCTURES

-Approximately 25% of bridges in the United States have been classified as structurally deficient or functionally obsolete.
-Although the number of deficient bridges has gradually declined over the past decade, the remaining work must be done by state transportation agencies that often have limited funds for repairing or replacing bridges that are quickly aging beyond their planned service lives.
 KTC’s Structures group is dedicated to playing a critical role in preserving the nation’s infrastructure.
-They use the most sophisticated technology and modeling techniques to evaluate and monitor bridges and other structures, and implement novel, high-performance materials to strengthen new and existing structures.
+They use the most sophisticated technology and modeling techniques to evaluate and monitor bridges and other structures aging beyond their intended service lives.
+They implement novel, high-performance materials to strengthen new and existing structures.
 The group’s researchers have developed the CatStrong family of products (featured below) that are designed for quick application, which reduces the cost and labor necessary to complete bridge maintenance projects.
-The Structures group has worked extensively with the Kentucky Transportation Cabinet, completing over 85 projects on issues ranging from bridge retrofit and bridge replacement, to instrumenting bridges and performing structural health monitoring.
+The Structures group has worked extensively with the Kentucky Transportation Cabinet, completing projects on issues ranging from bridge retrofit and bridge replacement, to instrumenting bridges and performing structural health monitoring.
 Researchers also collaborate with KTC’s Bridge Preservation program and the Pavements, Materials, Geotechnology, and Infrastructure Assessment program to devise holistic solutions to challenging bridge structure problems.

 Learn More